braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_drafts.md

 Saving drafts for Canvas Flow is currently in early access.
 Contact your Braze customer success manager if you're interested in participating in the early access.
 {% endalert %}

 To create a draft, go to an active Canvas and click the **Create Draft** button in the Canvas footer.
 Note that edits to the active Canvas cannot be made while a draft of a Canvas exists.
 You can launch the draft to apply changes, or discard the draft.
+If you want to update in-app message priority or link aliasing, first launch your draft, then edit the active Canvas directly.

 To reference the active Canvas, click **View Active Canvas** in the footer from the analytics view or the Canvas header from the draft.
 To return to an active Canvas, you can click **Edit Canvas** from the analytics view or the active Canvas view.